Technologies to support monitoring

 - Federation University - Quality monitoring practices

-- Contact your School’s Associate Dean of Teaching Quality or Learning Designer to organise a group workshop for your teaching peers to upskill with the use of Moodle Reporting functions.
+- Contact your Director, Learning and Teaching or Learning Designer to organise a group workshop for your teaching peers to upskill with the use of Moodle Reporting functions.

-- Contact your School Learning Designer or L&T Technology Support liaison to discuss the best Moodle reporting function to support your monitoring needs.
+- Contact your Institute's Learning Designer or L&T Technology Support liaison to discuss the best Moodle reporting function to support your monitoring needs.